What is the Carolina Vaccine Clinic?

 You can receive the vaccine at any vaccination site across the state.
 You can find a list of locations at MySpot.NC.Gov.
-The University is not administering the vaccine at this time.

 If you are in Orange County, your vaccine may be administered at UNC Health, UNC Hospitals in Hillsborough or through one of the community points of distribution that are currently being established in Orange County.